Phixyn/no-bs-looper/README.md

 - Play videos while your phone is **locked**
 - **Save and share** your loops
 - Sleek **dark theme** with no ads, no banners and no distractions
+- Focus on the video with **"Turn Off the Lights"** mode, inspired by this [Firefox extension](https://addons.mozilla.org/en-GB/firefox/addon/turn-off-the-lights/)

 ## Getting Started